 Incubation period: Weeks to months

-Creation of the Erythema chronicum migrans, a bull’s eye rash that is appearing about 2 weeks after a tick bite.
+The creation of Erythema chronicum migrans, a bull’s eye rash that appears about 2 weeks after a tick bite.
 This skin reaction corresponds to the local spread of the agent in the dermis.
-Just half of the patients, that are experiencing stage II, have the Erythema migrans.
+Just half of the patients, that are experiencing stage 2, have Erythema chronicum migrans.
 Furthermore, symptoms, such as fever, myalgia, arthralgia, and weariness can occur.
-Typically the patients without the symptoms are having issues in the respiratory tract ( flu without a cough, sputum or rhinitis).
+Typically, the patients without the symptoms have issues in the respiratory tract (flu without a cough, sputum or rhinitis).

 Incubation period: Weeks to months

-Meningoradiculitis: radicular pains (Bannwarth-syndrome), partly radicular paresis, peripheral facial palsy (often at both sides).
-Also joint involvement, Myocarditis, pericarditis or Lympadenosis cutis benigna.
-Latter describes a reactive hyperplasia of the lymphatic cells.
-The Lymphadenosis cutis benigna manifests itself mainly in terms of bluish-red nods in the skin, for example near the earlobe.
+Meningoradiculitis: Radicular pains (Bannwarth-syndrome), partly radicular paresis, peripheral facial palsy (often on both sides).
+Also joint involvement, myocarditis, pericarditis or Lympadenosis cutis benigna.
+The latter describes reactive hyperplasia of the lymphatic cells.
+The Lymphadenosis cutis benigna manifests itself mainly in terms of bluish-red nodes in the skin, for example, near the earlobe.

 Incubation period: Months to years

-The patients suffer from Acrodermatitis chronica atrophicans Herxheimer.
-This dermatologic manifestation of the Borreliosis has chronic-progressive stages, mostly affected are the extensor sides of the extremities.
-First, there is an edema.
-In addition, an atrophy of the subcutis is developing, so the subcutaneous fat.
-Thereby the thickness of the skin is becomes reduced and the vessels beneath the skin can shine through.
-Finally, the affected parts of the skin will become sclerotic and develop a significant thickening, that is hairless.
+The patients suffer from Acrodermatitis chronica atrophicans herxheimer.
+This dermatologic manifestation of the Borreliosis has chronic-progressive stages; the extensor sides of the extremities are the most affected.
+At first, there is edema.
+Next, atrophy of the subcutis develops resulting in the subcutaneous fat whereby the thickness of the skin becomes reduced and the vessels beneath the skin can shine through.
+Finally, the affected parts of the skin become sclerotic and develop a significant thickening that is hairless.

-Other symptoms include the Lyme arthritis with a 90 % manifestation in the knee joint.
-The symptoms appearing in the stage III of a chronic Neuroborreliosis are:
+Other symptoms include Lyme arthritis with a 90% manifestation in the knee joint.
+The symptoms appearing in the stage 3 of a chronic neuroborreliosis are:

 - Distal-symmetric Polyneuropathy